Get Started with Confluent Cloud on the Jio Marketplace with Commitments

 Select the Confluent Cloud tile.

 From Plan, select the required plan (Annual Commit or One-time Commit) and click Subscribe.
-You might have multiple plans available.
-To see a list of available plans and plan details, select Plans+Pricing.
+You might have several plans available.
+To view a list of available plans and plan details, select Plans+Pricing.

 Note

 You can view the private offer pricing when selecting the Public Commit.
-You should also see the Private offer icon for public commit or the plan selected.
-Please reach out to Confluent support if Private offer icon is not available as your billing might be affected.
+The Private offer icon should also appear for public commit or the plan selected.
+Contact Confluent Support if the Private offer icon is not available, as this might affect your billing.

 For Resource group, choose Create new and enter a Name or select any existing resource group.